RajeshHsejar27/RajeshHsejar27/Readme.md

 I did a covid classification deep learning project using Resnet50 architecture.

 I did some object detection projects using opencv and yolo.

+I did a goal keeper application ( not launched android app, still learning ) using react native.

+Now currently I'm working on a e-commerce website application using Mern stack.